-10 quirky things you didn't know about Union Station
+8 strange and unusual things you might not know about Union Station in Toronto

-Union Station might be Toronto's most beautiful building, but it's also one of our most interesting.
+Union Station might be one of Toronto's most beautiful buildings, but it's also one of our most interesting.
 As the central railway hub in the city, it has a fascinating history filled with oddball details, hidden stories, and a number of secrets.

 Here are some thing you didn't know about Union Station.